-Now that we’ve established that contaminant density is one of the biggest factors in detecting it, let’s look at the densities of various materials.
+Now that we’ve established that contaminant density is one of the biggest factors in successful detection, let’s compare the densities of various materials.
 Water has a density of 1000 kg/m3, gravel has a density of 1250 kg/m3, glass has a density of 2579 kg/m3, and stainless steel has a density of 7600 kg/m3.
-Plastics have a range of densities with most of them being close to the density of water.
+Plastics have a range of densities with – most of them being close to the density of water.
 Polyethylene (PET) has a density of 750 kg/m3, low-density polyethylene (LDPE) has a density of 920 kg/m3, high-density polyethyelene (HDPE) has a density of 950 kg/m3, polycarbonate (PC) has a density of 1200 kg/m3, and acetal has a density of 1410 kg/m3.
 There are a few plastics higher density plastics, such as PTFE (Teflon) at 2200 kg/m3 and Viton at 1800 kg/m3.
-As you may have guessed with food inspection with X-Ray systems, the closer the contaminant’s density is to water, the harder it will be to detect.
+As you may have surmised with food inspection with X-Ray systems, the closer the contaminant’s density is to water, the harder it will be to detect.

 Increase Your Odds of Detection

-If you’re finding your plastic contaminants are too close in density to your product and you are unable to reliably detect them using an X-Ray inspection system, look at your process to determine if there are any opportunities to substitute for any high density plastics, such as PTFE or Viton.
-If possible, avoid plastics similar indensity to water such as HDPE, UHMW, and LDPE.
-There are also a new group of X-Ray detectable plastics such as Sustarin C®, which is a replacement for acetal, or Polystone®, which is a replacement for UHMW.
-Another way to improve the detectability of plastics is to utilize an X-Ray system with triple beam architecture.
-These systems split the X-Ray source into three beams, which allows for three different perspectives of a contaminant, thereby eliminating any blind spots and increasing the chance of detection.
+If the plastic contaminants you are attempting to find are too close in density to your product and you are unable to reliably detect them using an X-ray inspection system, analyse your process to determine if there are any opportunities to substitute for high density plastics, such as PTFE or Viton.
+If possible, avoid plastics similar in density to water such as HDPE, UHMW, and LDPE.
+Additionally a new group of X-ray detectable plastics such as Sustarin C®, which is a replacement for acetal, or Polystone®, which is a replacement for UHMW.
+Another approach to improve the detectability of plastic contaminents is to utilize an X-ray system with triple beam architecture.
+These systems split the X-ray source into three beams, which allows for three different perspectives of a contaminant, thereby eliminating any blind spots and increasing the chance of detection.

-Whether you are using a single beam or triple beam X-Ray inspection system, there are a few guidelines you can follow to ensure the best chance of detecting contaminants.
-Always be sure to inspect the product across the minimum thickness.
-The less material the X-Ray is passing through, the more contrast you’ll see from a contaminant.
-Also, present the product with as much consistency as possible.
-For example, if you’re conveying a bulky package to be inspected, consider integrating a vibratory table to more evenly distribute the contents, thereby increasing the contrast from a contaminant and increasing your odds of detection.
+Whether you are using a single beam or triple beam X-ray inspection system, best practice techniques will ensure the best chance of detecting contaminants.
+Inspect the product across the minimum thickness the less material the X-ray is passing through, the more contrast you’ll see from a contaminant.
+A further technique is to present the product with as much consistency as possible.
+For example, inspecting a bulk product like nuts or dried fruit, consider integrating a vibratory table to more evenly distribute the contents, thereby increasing the contrast from a contaminant and increasing the odds of detection.